Dennis Davis: Death, tributes and sons

 Davis died on April 6, 2016, of cancer.
 His youngest son, Hikaru Davis, made a series of interview videos from 2016 to 2019 speaking with musicians who knew his father.
 When interviewed, Tony Visconti played Davis' drum and "thunderous" conga tracks from "Look Back in Anger", periodically exclaiming "great!", "amazing!", "that's killer!", and noting that Davis "plays so many things at once... and yet it doesn't sound busy".
 The accompanying review says that Davis is "that most perfect of drummers too: endlessly inventive, yet never gets in the way of the funk."
 T-Bone Motta, an older son, has been the drummer for Public Enemy since 2012.
+In April 2016, The New Yorker reported that Davis was commemorated at a live music evening at Paris Blues bar in Harlem alongside Prince.